Actor Hugh Jackman returning as Tony Awards host for fourth time

-NEW YORK (Reuters) - Award-winning actor Hugh Jackman will return to host the 68th annual Tony Awards, which honors the best of Broadway, organizers said on Tuesday.
+NEW YORK, Feb 11 (Reuters) - Award-winning actor Hugh Jackman will return to host the 68th annual Tony Awards, which honors the best of Broadway, organizers said on Tuesday.

 It will be the fourth time Jackman will emcee the ceremony on June 8 from Radio City Music Hall in New York City, where it will be broadcast live on the CBS television network.
 He hosted the ceremony from 2003-2005 and picked up an Emmy award for his work on the 2004 show.